5 financial moves if you lose your job

 What would you do if you lost your job tomorrow?
 What can you do if you’ve already been shown the door?
-With sixty-four percent of workers living paycheck-to-paycheck at the end of last year, the prospect of suddenly losing it can be scary.
+With surveys showing anywhere from 48 percent to 67 percent of workers living paycheck to paycheck heading into 2026, the prospect of suddenly losing a job can be scary.

 How can you stabilize your finances until you find a new job?
 We suggest these five moves: